-A unique opportunity for emerging and established artists to develop and experiment with new bodies of work in downtown Phoenix.
+A unique opportunity for emerging and established artists to develop and experiment with new bodies of work.

 About the Artist Residency program